cheran99/SIEM-Lab-With-Splunk/README.md

 - Open the link on the web browser in the Ubuntu VM.
 This will take you to the login page where you will be asked to use the credentials that you created earlier:
   ![image](https://github.com/user-attachments/assets/1df131f9-9885-4e75-8002-ef3b25ca8b4a)

-### Downloading and Installing Universal Forwarder
+### Downloading and Installing the Universal Forwarder

 The purpose of Universal Forwarders is to remotely collect data from the host operating system and send it to the Splunk Enterprise instance.
 The Splunk server will ingest this data and create monitoring logs.
 The Universal Forwarder will be downloaded and installed on the Windows VM.